- The average cost of a cavity filling is $200. A resin-based composite filling can be twice as expensive, and amalgam fillings are the cheapest.

-The cost of dental fillings is dependent on the material used and the number of surfaces of the tooth that have to be treated.
-Whether the tooth with the cavity is anterior or posterior also impacts the price, however, to a lesser extent.
+The cost of dental fillings depends on the material used and the number of surfaces of the tooth that have to be treated.

 Picture by Authority Dental under CC 2.0 license

-The average cost of a resin-based composite filling on a single surface is $200.
-The prices range from $100 up to $400 across the US.
+The most affordable white cavity filling is resin-based composite.
+The average cost of such a filling on a single surface is $200.
+The prices range from $100 to $400 across the US.

 Such a filling can cost up to twice as much as amalgam but it is still more affordable than porcelain.